api-platform/docs/core/dto.md

 }
 ```

-As you can see, the controller don't return a `Response`, but the object directly.
+As you can see, the controller doesn't return a `Response`, but the data object directly.
-Behind, the `SerializeListener` catch the response, and thanks to `_api_respond`
+Behind the scene, the `SerializeListener` catch the response, and thanks to the `_api_respond`
-params, serialize the object correctly.
+flag, it serializes the object correctly.

-To deal with arrays, we have to set `"_api_normalization_context"={"api_sub_level"=true}`
+To deal with arrays, we have to set the `api_sub_level` context option to `true`.
-to avoid ApiPlatform Serializers to search an ApiResourceClass not declared.
+It prevents API Platform's normalizers to look for a non-existing class marked as an API resource.

-### Adding this custom DTO reading in Swagger documentation.
+### Adding this Custom DTO reading in Swagger Documentation.

 By default, ApiPlatform Swagger UI integration will display documentation only
 for ApiResource operations.